orb-lang/cluster/doc/md/clade.md

 have a base implementation at `[1]`, so that e\.g\. `clade.trait.literal.report` can have an implementation for all phyles as `clade.trait[1].report`\.

+Neither the vector table nor the qualia table themselves should have values at `[1]`, there being no sensible interpretation of either\.

+#### Vectors and Mixins

+The way vectors are stored is correct for the application, but weird for Lua\.

+We end up where `vec.someMethod.tag` is called as `tag:someMethod()`, which is fine, in a sense\.
+It's the sort of thing which can be taught to a code analysis tool only with difficulty\.

+It may behoove me to offer a mixin concept, so that a mixin can be composed in the familiar way, then inverted into vectors\.

+Let's get the core right first\.

+## Clade

+Clade itself is an ordinary cluster order\.

 #### imports